Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ### **lightLevel** (Optional)

 `lightLevel` is slightly misleading in terms of the value options.
+Currently, only three options are available for `lightLevel`: `DAY`, `NIGHT`and `ANY`.

+`DAY` = light values of 8
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzA0NTgyMywxOTI4OTU3MjA3LDE2OD
-Q2MzMwNzFdfQ==
+eyJoaXN0b3J5IjpbNzA1MDg2OTM0LDE5Mjg5NTcyMDcsMTY4ND
+YzMzA3MV19
 -->